WednesdayWolf/scrollstick-without-jQuery/README.md

 scrollstick-without-jQuery
 ==========================

-Stick your header to the top of the page without jquery
+Dynamically stick your header to the top of the page without jQuery.